 Older workers often have vast experience and knowledge to share in the workplace, and with increasing life expectancy rates (people living longer), these workers are often keen to stay.

 The drive to help young people to build a career and to develop their skills is certainly important.
-This should not come though at the expense of older workers who equally have a right to work and to continue their career.
+This should not come though at the expense of older workers who equally have a right to work and to continue their careers.

 Recommendation: The list of things you can do is long but let me give you three suggestions.
 Firstly, provide specific skills training for elderly staff such as to help them with using certain technologies if needed.
 One of the biggest biases towards elderly workers is because of a perceived (or sometimes genuine) problem with newer technologies.
 Secondly, consider pairing older staff with new young employees as mentors.
 Thirdly, run a short 1-hour training session on ageism bias as part of the onboarding process for someone who joins your company.